Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - color         VARCHAR, NOT NULL              ← hex code
 - position      INTEGER, NOT NULL              ← display order on board
 - is_default    BOOLEAN, NOT NULL, DEFAULT false
-- created_at    TIMESTAMP, NOT NULL
+- created_at    TIMESTAMPTZ, NOT NULL
-- deleted_at    TIMESTAMP, nullable            ← soft delete
+- deleted_at    TIMESTAMPTZ, nullable            ← soft delete

 UNIQUE (project_id, position) WHERE deleted_at IS NULL UNIQUE (project_id, name) WHERE deleted_at IS NULL